hcl1687/promiseflow/README.md

 # promiseflow
-  provides series and parallel flow control for promise. useing Array to represent tasks in series. useing Object to represent tasks in parallel.
+  provides series and parallel flow control for promise. using Array to represent tasks in series. using Object to represent tasks in parallel.

   ![series_parallel_input](https://raw.githubusercontent.com/hcl1687/promiseflow/master/img/series_parallel_input.png)